Self-guided Sightseeing Tour #1 in Arles, France

 Église Sainte-Anne d'ArlesThis Photo was taken by Wolfgang Moroder.
 Feel free to use my photos, but please mention me as the author and send me a message.
 This image is not public domain.
 Please respect the copyright protection.
 It may only be used according to the rules mentioned here.
 This specifically excludes use in social media, if applicable terms of the licenses listed here not appropriate.
 Please do not upload an updated image here without consultation with the Author.
 The author would like to make corrections only at his own source.
 This ensures that the changes are preserved.Please if you think that any changes should be required, please inform the author.Otherwise you can upload a new image with a new name.
 Please use one of the templates derivative or extract. / CC BY-SA 3.0

-The Church of St. Anne, or formerly Notre-Dame-la-Principale, was the first parish of Roman Catholic rite in the city centre of Arles, France.
-Unassigned after the Revolution, used to house the lapidary museum of the city, it is listed as historical monuments in the 1875 list and now serves as a place of exhibitions.
+The Church of Sainte-Anne, or more formerly Notre-Dame-la-Principale, was the first Roman Catholic rite parish in downtown Arles, France.
+Disused after the Revolution, used to house the city's lapidary museum, it is classified as a historical monument by the 1875 list and is now used as an exhibition space.

 Wikipedia: Église Sainte-Anne d'Arles (FR)